 Present from SNS: Garrett Granroth (GG), Peter Peterson (PP) (TSC chair), Thomas Proffen (TProffen), Timmy Ramirez-Cuesta, and Wenduo Zhou (secretary)

-Present from ISIS: Ross Stewart (RS), Toby Perring (TGP) (Chair), Debbie Greenfield, Nick Draper (PM) and Anders Markvardsen
+Present from ISIS: Ross Stewart (RS), Toby Perring (TGP) (Chair), Debbie Greenfield, Nick Draper (PM), Pascal Manuel and Anders Markvardsen

-Present from ESS: Jon Taylor
+Present from ESS: Jon Taylor (JT)

 Links to reports

 www.github.com is used for version control of documents.
 Note that when clicking on a link to a Word document, in most browsers, you will then need to download the document by clicking the ‘Raw’ button to the left of the ‘History’ button.

+There is no new TSC report for this PMB meeting.